 “I’m disappointed in Tottenham.
 I think it’s a blatant manipulation of the situation,” he said at the time.

 “I think the league should look into it and I think they should stop his registration until they examine it.”

 In the end, Fryers never quite made it at Spurs, making just seven Premier League appearances before moving to Crystal Palace.
-A nomadic career path followed, and he’s now turning out for Stockport County in the National League.
+A nomadic career path followed, and he’s now turning out for AFC Eskilstuna in Sweden.